 Configuring Account Health

 The Configure section in GoCSM allows you to customize how Account Health is calculated.
-This ensures the scoring reflects your business model and customer success strategy.
+This ensures the Health Score reflects your agency's unique definition of success, not a one-size-fits-all formula.

 What You Can Configure